Zekaric/ZTaskerWebPhp/README.md

 This code is intended to be run internally on a secure network and not open to the public.
 It is not coded in a way for public access.

+This program is intended to be used by a single person.
+Multiple users may work but it is not guaranteed.
+There is no user tracking in this code.

 ## Install

 Copy the files to a browser accessable folder on your web server.

 Point your browser to that folder and you should be done.

-The only potentail gotcha may be tha you will have to ...
+The only potential gotcha may be tha you will have to ...

 chown www-data:www-data *